Do you have a plan?

 - Which are the steps I can take right now to come closer to my goal?

-If it still might seem to difficult I recommend checking out the printable slay your goals planner.
+If it still might seem to difficult I recommend to get the printable slay your goals planner.

-It’s a planner with over 60pages you can use to break down the bigger vision into actionable goals and reachable daily tasks.
+It’s a goal-setting planner with over 75 pages.
+You can use this planner to break down the bigger vision into actionable goals and reachable daily tasks.

 WHEN ARE YOU TAKING ACTION